Originally translated from Arabic.

 Three months passed by and after being sick, it was our turn to join theblue camp.
 That was not better than the previous camp except that you received food and water.
 It was a large prison made of metal, not helping with the heat of the summer or the cold of winter.
 Leaving the camp was forbidden…

-We stayed there for eight months until one of my brothers in Jordan managed to get us out of the camp. was released from the grips of death.
+We stayed there for eight months until one of my brothers in Jordan managed to get us out of the camp.
+I was released from the grips of death.
 We moved to Amman.
 Exhausted by the desert, I lost the taste for life and was left feeling hopeless.
 Some dreams seemed too far from me and could not see any light in my future.

 Amman was a city, despite its beauty, that fed on its inhabitants and made them tired.
 As soon as I arrived there, I realised I had to go back.
 I could not stay there for long, especially after accompanying my family to my brother who had been living there for a while.
 I spent one whole month in Amman and I managed to repay some of my debts and get a passport.
 Returning to Turkey was impossible.
 Reaching other destinations was also impossible as I needed money that I did not have.
 The only solution was to move to Beirut.
 Determined, I booked my ticket, packed my small bag with only a few clothes and some books.
 That’s all I have!

-I got to know Beirut. city which sees you as a refugee with empty pockets but full of thoughts.
+I got to know Beirut.
+A city which sees you as a refugee with empty pockets but full of thoughts.
 Despite it all, I am still standing on my feet….yes, I do not have anything, only my will is still there…

 Seven months have passed since I arrived in Beirut.
 I am now a member of SB OverSeas, which focuses on providing education to refugees without asking for anything in return.
 I have seen a team putting humanity at the top of its priorities and that has rolled up its sleeves to rebuild the Syrian humanity which has been shred by the war.